Wudangquan: Republic of China

-In 1925, General Zhang Zhi Jiang began to propagate his belief that martial arts should be used to improve the health of the Chinese people.
+In 1925, General Zhang Zhijiang began to propagate his belief that martial arts should be used to improve the health of the Chinese people.
 He suggested the creation of a Central Martial Arts Academy (Central Guoshu Institute), and was named Director.
 General Li Jinglin, retired from his military career, was named Vice-Chairman to the Academy.
 General Li's kung fu advisor was the famous bajiquan master Li Shuwen.

-In 1928, the Kuomintang generals Zhang Zi Jiang, Fung Zu Ziang and Li Jinglin organized two national martial arts tournaments in Beijing and Nanjing; they did so to screen the best martial artists in order to begin populating the Central Martial Arts Academy.
+In 1928, the Kuomintang generals Zhang Zijiang, Fung Zu Ziang and Li Jinglin organized two national martial arts tournaments in Beijing and Nanjing; they did so to screen the best martial artists in order to begin populating the Central Martial Arts Academy.
 The generals separated the participants of the tournament into Shaolin and Wudang.
 Wudang participants were recognized as having "internal" skills.
-These participants were generally practitioners of taiji quan, xingyi quan and bagua zhang.
+These participants were generally practitioners of tai chi, xingyiquan and baguazhang.
 All other participants competed under the classification of Shaolin.
-Thus, Wudangquan came to encompass taijiquan, baguazhang, xingyiquan; bajiquan after Li Shu Wen; and Wudang Sword after Sung Wei-I and Li Jing Lin.
-Fu Chen Sung won the fighting competition in Beijing, and was named head baguazhang instructor of all China.
+Thus, Wudangquan came to encompass tai chi, baguazhang, xingyiquan; bajiquan after Li Shuwen; and Wudang Sword after Song Weiyi and Li Jinglin.
+Fu Zhensong won the fighting competition in Beijing, and was named head baguazhang instructor of all China.
 Circumspectively, this seems to be the historical point when the name Wudang became the prevalent term for the internal martial arts across China.

-The two major lineages of Wudang Chuan were passed down from Li Jinglin to Fu Chen Sung and Yang Kui-Shan.
+The two major lineages of Wudangquan were passed down from Li Jinglin to Fu Zhensong and Yang Guishan.

-Fu Style Wudang Quan
+Fu-style Wudangquan

-Fu Chen Sung (Fu ZhenSong) worked the rest of his life to develop Fu Style Wudang Fist.
-The system included exercises, empty hand and weapons sets in taijiquan, baguazhang, xingyiquan—and Fu Chen Sung's well-documented, signature forms: liangyiquan, Dragon Palm baguazhang and Dragon Palm bagua push hands (most of which he created in the 1940s); the famous but extremely rare Wudang Sword techniques were embodied in Fu's progression of Taiji Sword, to Seven Star Sword, to Bagua Cyclone Broadsword, and finally, Flying Dragon Bagua Sword forms.
+Fu Zhensong worked the rest of his life to develop Fu-style Wudangquan.
+The system included exercises, empty hand and weapons sets in tai chi, baguazhang, xingyiquan—and Fu Zhensong's well-documented, signature forms: liangyiquan, Dragon Palm baguazhang and Dragon Palm bagua push hands (most of which he created in the 1940s); the famous but extremely rare Wudang Sword techniques were embodied in Fu's progression of Taiji Sword, to Seven Star Sword, to Bagua Cyclone Broadsword, and finally, Flying Dragon Bagua Sword forms.
 In his lifetime, Fu had many notable students, including General Sun Pao Gung and Lin Chao Zhen.
-Fu's oldest son, Fu Wing Fay (Fu Yong Hui), became Fu's prodigal son.
-Wing Fay grew up among many of the greatest martial artists in the Golden Era of Martial Arts in China.
-Wing Fay learned well from his father and the other great masters.
-Wing Fay practiced hard, and began developing Fu Style Wudang Fist even more.
-Wing Fay had two top students: his son, (Victor) Fu Sheng Long, and Bow Sim Mark (the mother and teacher of Donnie Yen).
+Fu's oldest son, Fu Yonghui, became Fu's prodigal son.
+Yonghui grew up among many of the greatest martial artists in the Golden Era of Martial Arts in China.
+Yonghui learned well from his father and the other great masters.
+He practiced hard, and began developing Fu-style Wudangquan even more.
+Yonghui had two top students: his son, (Victor) Fu Shenglong, and Bow Sim Mark (the mother and teacher of Donnie Yen).